Hans Eppinger: Early years

 Hans Eppinger was born in Prague, the son of the physician Professor Hans Eppinger [Sr] [1848–1916], a son of Heinrich Eppinger (1813–1868), notary and chancellery director in the monastery of Braunau (Broumov) in Bohemia and his wife Aloisia Salomon.
 Hans Eppinger Sr married Georgine Zetter in Klagenfurt and had two daughters and a son, Hans Eppinger junior.
 Hans Eppinger Jr received an education in Graz and Strasbourg.
 In 1903, he became a medical doctor in Graz, working at a medical clinic.
 He moved to Vienna in 1908, and in 1909 he specialized in internal medicine, particularly conditions of the liver.
 He became a professor in 1918, then taught in Freiburg in 1926 and in Cologne in 1930.

 In 1936 he is known to have travelled to Moscow to treat Joseph Stalin.
 A year later he was called to treat Queen Marie of Romania.

 Eppinger had been a "member of the NSDAP in a leading position" since September 1937.
 In the weeks before the Anschluss, Eppinger's house served as a quarter for the "Nazi student cells" at the University of Vienna, no different from that of the Viennese professors Wilhelm Falta and Hans Spitzy.
 On 28 May he formally applied for admission to the NSDAP and was admitted retroactively to 1 May (membership number 6,164,614).
 His assistant and senior physicians were "almost without exception" SS and SA officers.
-When he learned that, contrary to his expectations, he was not intended to be chairman of the Internist Congress meeting in Vienna, he protested to the NSDÄB.
+When he learned that, contrary to his expectations, he was not intended to be chairman of the Internist Congress meeting in Vienna, he protested to the NSDAB.